puppetlabs/puppetserver/documentation/puppet_server_metrics_performance.markdown

 -   **Average JRuby Wait Time:** This refers to the amount of time Puppet Server has to wait for an available JRuby to become available, and increases when each JRuby is held for a longer period of time, which reduces the overall number of free JRubies and forces new requests to wait longer for available resources.
 -   **Average JRuby Borrow Time:** This refers to the amount of time that Puppet Server "holds" a JRuby as a resource for a request, and increases because of other factors on the server.

 If wait time increases but borrow time stays the same, your Server infrastructure might be serving too many agents.
-This indicates that Server can easily handle requests but is receiving too many at once to keep up.
+This indicates that Server can easily handle requests but is receiving too many at one time to keep up.

 If both wait and borrow times are increasing, something else on your server is causing requests to take longer to process.
 The longer borrow times suggest that Puppet Server is struggling more than before to process requests, which has a cascading effect on wait times.
 Correlate borrow time increases with other events whenever possible to isolate what activities might cause them, such as a Puppet code change.

 If you are setting up Puppet Server for the first time, start by increasing your Server infrastructure's capacity through additional JRubies (if your server has spare CPU and memory resources) or compile masters until you have more than 0 free JRubies, and your average number of free JRubies are at least 1.
-Once your system can handle its request volume, you can start looking into more specific performance improvements.
+After your system can handle its request volume, you can start looking into more specific performance improvements.

 #### Adding more JRubies